 A look at the application of genomic sequencing in the management, and potential prevention, of an infectious outbreak

-Listeria monocytogenes is a foodborne bacterium which can cause a rare infection called listeriosis (often called listeria).
-Though not usually serious (the bacteria are confined to the gut causing gastroenteritis or mild fever which resolves on its own in a few days), the infection can become invasive in people with a weakened immune system.
+Listeria can become invasive in people with a weakened immune system, however.
 Bacteria can infect the blood resulting in sepsis, or the central nervous system causing meningitis.
 Invasive listeriosis can also be very harmful to a developing fetus, so pregnant women are advised to avoid foods that are associated with a higher risk of listeria.

 Genomics in an outbreak